Grissess/ski-rust/doc/paper.md

 active attacker can only affect a uniformly-random set of recipients at any given time.
 (An active attacker can easily create a total DoS by preventing communication in the first place.)
-Scrambling recipient keys requires a trusted entropy source, however, and is thus outside the scope of our reference implementation, but remains a recommendation.
+Scrambling recipient keys requires a trusted entropy source, however; our recommendation is to use a high-quality randomness API if one is available on the host, or otherwise to use the symmetric cipher as a CSPRNG, as above, with the caveats as mentioned.

 Since the MIC feature of "enmw" packets can be considered useful even with only two parties, our "encrypt" command accepts a "-m" or "--multiway" option that